 Delegated permissions are used by user-dependent apps.
 They act on behalf of a user within specified scopes.
 Email clients or social media schedulers fall into this category.

-Their authorization follows OAuth 2.0 authorization code flow: user uses authorization server to allow application to utilize part of their access.
-It is so-called “3-legged OAuth” as there are three parties involved: user, application and server.
-Admin consent is often not needed here.
+Their authorization follows the OAuth 2.0 authorization code flow, where the user grants the application permission to access specific resources through the authorization server.
+It is the so-called “3-legged OAuth” as there are three parties involved: user, application, and server.
+Admin consent may or may not be required, depending on your specific Azure configuration.

 Available delegated permissions for emailing